Research Areas

 OverviewAI-generated summary

-Alyssa Ferri's research focuses on the physicochemical properties of microcystins in freshwater environments.
-Her work has investigated the hierarchical structure and threshold effects of these toxins in relation to environmental factors, as demonstrated in her publication concerning Lake Fayetteville, Arkansas.
-Ferri collaborates with researchers from the University of Arkansas at Fayetteville, including Brian E. Haggard, Abbie LaNell Lasater, Erin M. Grantz, and Lillie Haddock, with whom she has co-authored publications.
-Her scholarly output to date includes one publication, which has garnered six citations, and she holds an h-index of 1.
+Alyssa Ferri's research investigates the relationship between physicochemical properties and microcystin concentrations in Lake Fayetteville, Arkansas.
+Her work focuses on understanding the hierarchical structure and threshold dynamics of microcystins within the lake's water body.
+Ferri collaborates with researchers from the University of Arkansas at Fayetteville, including Brian E. Haggard, Erin M. Grantz, Abbie L. Lasater, and Brad J. Austin.
+Her scholarly contributions include one publication, which has garnered six citations, and an h-index of 1.
+Ferri is actively involved in recent research activities.

 Metrics